-On incident creation, we'll check to see which of your subscribers are subscribed to
+Upon incident creation, we'll check to see which of your subscribers are subscribed to

 Management Portal notifications, and we'll shoot them a note about the new incident.

-Time goes on, you update the incident a couple more times, and eventually the database slows to a crawl, making the API slow to respond as well.
+Time goes on, you update the incident a couple more times, and eventually, the database slows to a crawl, making the API slow to respond as well.